tanaikech/ggsrun/README.md

     2. Added "TotalElapsedTime" for Show File List and Search Files.
     3. Some modifications.

+* v1.2.0 (May 19, 2017)

+    1. Added a command for retrieving revision files on Google Drive.
+The detail information is [here](#RevisionFile).
+    2. Some modifications.

 ## Server
 * v1.0.0 (April 24, 2017)